Aiven-Open/klaw-docs/docs/docs/concepts/promotion.rst

     How does Force Register work?
         When promoting a schema to a higher environment, the ``Force Register`` Schema option allows registration even if it is not compatible with previous schemas.
-        If this option is selected, then Klaw will change the compatibility of the topic to ``NONE``, register the new schema and then revert to the previous topic compatibility.
+        If this option is selected, then Klaw will change the compatibility of the subject (topic) to ``NONE``, register the new schema and then revert to the previous subject compatibility.
-        If the topic compatibility is not set, it will fall back to the global compatibility.
+        If the subject compatibility is not set, it will fall back to the global compatibility.
 However, Klaw will not change the global compatibility.

 Note that any request raised cannot be approved by the same user, rather it has to be a different user from the same team.